Superintendent Search Survey

 After 11 years of dedicated service to Wickenburg Unified School District, Superintendent Dr. Howard Carlson is retiring at the end of 2019-2020 school year.
 Dr. Carlson has led the District with vision and hard work and will be greatly missed.

 The School Board has hired ASBA (Arizona School Board’s Association) to help conduct a search for a new superintendent.
-As part of the search, ASBA is conducting a parent and community survey to gain input on the character and qualities the Board should be looking for in a superintendent.
+As part of the search, ASBA has conducted a community survey to gain input on the character and qualities the Board should be looking for in a superintendent.
+Results can be found in the link below.

 APPROVED 4 DAY SCHOOL WEEK FOR 2019-2010 SCHOOL YEAR